 When you are putting a benchmark, you should define it against what you are comparing.
 For example, you could have two benchmarks in this scenario.
 One is against yourselves and the second one is against your competitors in the same industry.

 7. Collect feedback from your customers.

 Measure your performance weekly or monthly against the benchmark set against yourself.
 And if you find that it is going down, your product team could take necessary actions to bring it back up.

 9. Use a proper online survey tool.

 What’s more, your surveys should help you watch these trends up-close and catch them before your competitors.
 With real-time reports and data dashboards, SurveySparrow helps you do all that and more.

 How to calculate the Customer Retention Rate (CRR) for your company

 CRR = [E-N /S ] X 100

 Where E denotes the number of customers at the end of the period.
-N denotes the number of customers you acquired during the period and S stands for the number of customers at the start of the period.
+N represents the number of customers you acquired during the period, and S stands for the number of customers at the start of the period.

 Voila!
 There you have it!
 As simple as that.